guettli/screen-recording/README.md

 When recording: on one side of the screen I look at the speaker notes, the other side contains the OBS GUI.

+# OBS: Capter Monitor, not Window

+Otherwise pop-ups or drop-down boxes of selects input fields are not visible.

 # Round cutout mask

 Round cutout mask for OBS: https://www.versluis.com/2019/01/obs-round-cutout-mask/